Medicare during pregnancy

 All Australian residents are eligible for Medicare, as are some visitors to Australia.
 You can check your eligibility for Medicare at Services Australia.

-If you don’t have a Medicare card, you need to apply for one.
+If you don’t have a Medicare card, you will need to apply for one to access Medicare-funded services.
 Contact Services Australia to find out how to enrol.

 What is covered by Medicare during pregnancy, birth and early parenthood?

 If you have a Medicare card, your costs during pregnancy and birth will be subsidised by Medicare.
-Your costs and how much Medicare covers, will depend on your choice of care and where you give birth.
+How much Medicare will cover and whether you will have any out-of-pocket costs will depend on your choice of antenatal care provider and where you give birth.

 Antenatal care